echamudi/japanese-toolkit/packages/kanji/README.md

 ### Notes

 Everytime you call the functions above, it reads the json file from the data or dist folder.
-If you call the same call frequently, please use memoization techniques to reduce file read.
+If you call the same function frequently, please use memoization techniques to reduce file read.

 ## Usage as CLI Tool